Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

 \subsubsection{Report format}

-Cybersecurity vulnerabilities are often shared on a high abstract level~\cite{baker1999cve}.
-However, as argued in Shortcoming~\ref{sec:terminologyCySecvsAISec}, AI security reporting serves a slightly different purpose, as weaknesses and vulnerabilities are occurring on all models.
-For any incident, we need to keep track of the weaknesses and vulnerabilities that were exploited, and understand whether these to other models, and whether a combination of weaknesses and vulnerabilities generalizes.
+Cybersecurity vulnerabilities are often shared on a high abstraction level~\cite{baker1999cve}.
+However, as argued in Shortcoming~\ref{sec:terminologyCySecvsAISec}, AI security reporting serves a slightly different purpose, as weaknesses and vulnerabilities potentially occur on all models.
+For any incident, we need to keep track of the weaknesses and vulnerabilities that were exploited, and understand whether these apply to other models as well, and whether a combination of weaknesses and vulnerabilities generalizes.
 Whereas generalization in CVE is thus achievable, this requires additional investment in AI security reporting.

-\shortcomingConcl We suggest to solve these problems by collecting more information when compared to CVE.
-For example in Shortcoming~\ref{sec:SCInfNeed}, we already reasoned that AI security reporting is likely to require more shared information.
+\shortcomingConcl We suggest to solve these problems by collecting more information as compared to CVE.
+For example, in Shortcoming~\ref{sec:SCInfNeed} we already reasoned that AI security reporting is likely to require more shared information.
 To this end, we have suggested to reuse existing approaches like, for example, model cards~\cite{mitchell2019model}.
 These cards have the advantages that they already cover certain particularities of AI.
 An example is the versatility of AI, discussed in Difference~\ref{sec:diffContext}.
 Given that AI can be used for many different applications and in different contexts, keeping track of the intended use of a system is crucial~\cite{mitchell2019model,hupont2024use}.
-The domain further constraints vulnerability, as systems operating in the physical world are harder to attack than digitally~\cite{gnanasambandam2021optical}, where perturbations can be added exact and numerically~\cite{carlini2019evaluating} Lastly, it may be possible that a system is exploited outside of its original intended use, e.g., a healthcare bot giving legal advice.
+The domain further constraints vulnerabilities, as systems operating in the physical world are harder to attack than digitally~\cite{gnanasambandam2021optical}, where perturbations can be added exact and numerically~\cite{carlini2019evaluating} Lastly, it may be possible that a system is exploited outside of its original intended use, e.g., a healthcare bot giving legal advice.
 Keeping track of intended~\cite{madiega2021artificial,mitchell2019model} and actual use is thus crucial.